Accelerate Quantum Information Science

 Simulate bigger problems faster and get more work done sooner.

-Leveraging the NVIDIA Selene supercomputer, NVIDIA has used cuQuantum and A100 Tensor Core GPUs to generate a sample from a full-circuit simulation of the Google Sycamore processor in 10 minutes.
-In late 2019, this task was thought to take days on millions of CPU cores.
+Leveraging the NVIDIA Selene supercomputer, cuQuantum generated a sample from a full-circuit simulation of the Google Sycamore processor in less than 10 minutes.

 State Vector Method

-An NVIDIA DGX™ A100 with eight NVIDIA A100 80GB Tensor Core GPUs can simulate up to 36 qubits, delivering orders of magnitude speedup over a dual-socket CPU server on leading state vector simulations.
-State vector simulators and driving organizations:
+An NVIDIA DGX™ A100 with eight NVIDIA A100 80GB Tensor Core GPUs can simulate up to 36 qubits, delivering an orders-of-magnitude speedup over a dual-socket CPU server on leading state vector simulations.

 Tensor Network Method

+Tensor network methods are rapidly gaining popularity as a way to simulate hundreds or thousands of qubits for near-term quantum algorithms.
 Tensor networks scale with the number of quantum gates rather than the number of qubits.
-This makes very large qubit counts with smaller gate counts feasible on large supercomputers.
+This makes it possible to simulate very large qubit counts with smaller gate counts on large supercomputers.

 Tensor contractions dramatically reduce the memory requirement for running a circuit on a tensor network simulator.
 The research community is investing heavily in improving methods for quickly finding near optimal tensor contractions before running the simulation.